 Detoxification is a medical measure used to rid the body of toxins brought about by prolonged drug misuse and also to counter withdrawal symptoms.
 The process, however, only relieves patients of the physical effects of substance dependency, leaving them still prone to mental, emotional and behavioral strain.
 It is therefore imperative that upon completion of the detoxification stage, those in recovery seek further help at facilities that offer long-term treatment programs.

 Detoxification entails three stages.
-Stage one is patient assessment whereby an addiction expert analyzes the situation to come up with a befitting treatment formula that is tailor made for the patient in question.
+Stage one is patient assessment whereby an addiction expert analyzes the situation to come up with a befitting treatment formula that is tailor-made for the patient in question.
 Stabilization is the next stage, a process aimed at seeing the patient through withdrawal.
 This step may or may not include pharmacological assistance, as per the strength of the substance the patient is withdrawing from and how long they’ve used it.
 The final step is fostering patient entry into a treatment program to carry on the recovery process.
-Consider a Knoxville drug detox center or a Knoxville alcohol detox center, or you can reach out to us at The Recovery Village.

 Recovery Meetings Near You in Knoxville